-Gilbert’s Syndrome is an inherited disorder where there is a defect in the ability of the liver to excrete bile pigment (bilirubin).
+Gilbert’s syndrome is an inherited disorder where there is a defect in the ability of the liver to excrete bile pigment (bilirubin).
 This can lead to yellow skin and eye discolouration (jaundice), which fluctuates in degree.

 How is it diagnosed?

-What is Bilirubin?
+What is bilirubin?

 Is it common?

-It is surprisingly common, affecting approximately 2% to 5% of the population.
+Gilbert’s syndrome is surprisingly common, affecting approximately 2% to 5% of the population.

 What are the symptoms?